apache/nuttx/configs/zkit-arm-1769/README.txt

     This builds an example application using apps/examples/hello.
 See apps/examples/README.txt for information about the examples.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configuration using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

+    2. Default toolchain:

+       CONFIG_HOST_LINUX=y                 : Builds under Windows (or Cygwin) CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y : NuttX buildroot toolchain

   thttpd:
     This builds the THTTPD web server example using the THTTPD and the apps/examples/thttpd application.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configuration using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

+    2. Default toolchain:

+       CONFIG_HOST_LINUX=y                 : Builds under Windows (or Cygwin) CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y : NuttX buildroot toolchain

-    NOTE:  You will need to build the NXFLAT toolchain as described above in order to use this example.
+    3. You will need to build the NXFLAT toolchain as described above in order to use this example.